 Alkaline Electrolyser Cell (AEC) are well established and Currently most commercially available electrolysers are based on alkaline electrolysis.
 The anode and cathode typically consist of nickel-plated steel and steel, respectively.
 The anode compartment and cathode compartment are separated by a micro-porous diaphragm to avoid blending of the product gases.
 Operation temperature of 80 °C and 30 bar in pressure is industrial standard.

+Already existing power plants are well equipped to install large scale electrolyser as they have the required interfaces such as electrical connections and water supply and competences to operate such plants.

 Steam-Methane Reforming